Southwest Jemez Mountains Collaborative Landscape Restoration

-The Southwest Jemez Collaborative Landscape Restoration Project is a long-term effort focused on forest and watershed restoration activities, which will increase the landscape's resilience to severe wildfire and other large-scale disturbances.
+The Southwest Jemez Collaborative Forest Landscape Restoration Project was a long-term forest and watershed restoration project to increase the landscape's resilience to severe wildfire and other large-scale disturbances.

-The landscape area is approximately 210,000 acres in the Southwest Jemez Mountains comprising the entire upper Jemez River watershed, including a portion of the Santa Fe National Forest (110,000 acres), the nearly 86,000 acre Valles Caldera National Preserve, and the Jemez Pueblo, along with parcels of state, private, and tribal lands (Vicinity Map, Project Map).
+The landscape area is approximately 210,000 acres in the Southwest Jemez Mountains (SWJM) comprising the entire upper Jemez River watershed and including 110,000 acres on the Santa Fe National Forest, the 86,000-acre Valles Caldera National Preserve, the Pueblo of Jemez Pueblo, and additional parcels of state, private, and tribal lands (Vicinity Map, Project Map).

 The Need for Restoration

 The effect of human activities has significantly changed the ecological complexion of the landscape within the Jemez Mountains.
-Over time, the suppression of natural fires has resulted in major changes in the diversity, age, and productivity of native plant species.
-Our forests have grown more decadent, with dramatic increases in tree densities, thick understories, and ground covered with dead pine needles.
-Unmanaged livestock grazing has left our river and creek embankments without vegetation to hold the soil and shade the waterways necessary to optimize temperatures for native trout and other aquatic species.
-Invasive plants and noxious weeds have encroached throughout the landscape, diminishing the quality, quantity, and diversity of native forage for both wildlife and livestock.
+Over time, the suppression of natural wildfires has dramatically altered the diversity, age, and productivity of native plant species.
+The forests have experienced dramatic increases in tree densities, thick understories, and ground litter.
+Decades of livestock grazing have left river and creek embankments without enough vegetation to hold the soil and shade the waterways to provide optimal temperatures for native trout and other aquatic species.
+Invasive plants and noxious weeds have encroached across the landscape, diminishing the quality, quantity and diversity of native forage for both wildlife and livestock.

 Collaboration is about doing more together than any of us can do alone!
-Read more about the partners and their contributions in finding solutions to the challenges in the restoration efforts.
+Read more about the partners and their contributions to this project.
 More about our partners and their contributions.

 Is Your Home Firewise?